The following is a lightly edited transcript.

 That’s not the point.
 This verse says at the cost of his own life he redeemed the people who would be passionate for good needs.
 And the good deeds in his mind are elevating the suffering of widows and orphans and people underneath the rubble in India.
 So you could say if you want to you can use arguments about earthquakes and floods and disease.
 And say oh that can’t be a good God if that happens.

-Or you can go the biblical rout and say what he does incrementally now is create a people who head towards El Salvador.
-I've got a son named Benjamin.
-My Benjamin. is 25. he went through his period of pain and rebellion as well.
-But God got a hold of him in a pickup truck in Georgia a few years ago and made him cry for 30 minutes on his way to Peach Tree City.
+Or you can go the biblical route and say what he does incrementally now is create a people who head towards El Salvador.
+I’ve got a Son named Benjamin.
+My Benjamin is twenty-five.
+He went through his period of pain and rebellion as well.
+But God got a hold of him in a pickup truck in Georgia a few years ago and made him cry for thirty minutes on his way to Peach Tree City.
 And he met Jesus and he decided he wanted to become a missionary instead of a metal worker where he is making good money.
-And now he's at moody Bible institute.
+And now he’s at Moody Bible institute.
 And last year when the earthquake happened in Turkey.
 Remember that one?
 He quit school and went to Turkey for three months.
-That's Christianity.
+That’s Christianity.
 And spent his whole three months there getting way behind in his studies and saying who cares about studies?

 Christianity stuff.
 She was here at the university.
 She gets married.
 She is sort of a nominal Christian.
 She falls away from church and Christianity and she told me in the letter and she told me in the letter that she was in bondage.
 Absolute bondage to soap operas for twelve years.
 I never had anybody tell me that.
 I assumed that was true because I can’t imagine why anybody watch them unless they’re in bondage.
 But she said she was in bondage and then God got a hold of her.
 And now-so I think a lot of people have a conception of life it’s just veg in front of a TV or veg.
 Just veg.
 You know?
 Christianity is about getting people off of sofas.